-In states with low cost of living, for instance, your income might stretch a lot further, which means cheaper or more frequent dates.
-That’s an attractive option during this period of high inflation.
-If you’re more financially stable, though, you might appreciate a state with more attractions to find new experiences for both you and your potential other half.
+In states with a low cost of living, for instance, your income might stretch a lot further, which means cheaper or more frequent dates.
+That’s an attractive option considering current inflation levels.
+If you’re more financially stable, though, you might appreciate a state with more attractions so both you and your potential other half can enjoy unique dates.
 Dating is also a numbers game, so a state with a higher proportion of single adults automatically improves your prospects.

-Which states combine all of those qualities and more?
-To answer that question, WalletHub compared the 50 states across 30 key indicators of dating-friendliness.
-Our data set ranges from the share of single adults to online-dating opportunities to restaurants per capita.
+Which states provide the best conditions for dating?
+To answer that question, WalletHub compared the 50 states across 29 key indicators of dating-friendliness.
+Our data set ranges from the share of single adults to the unemployment rate for singles to restaurants per capita.
+You can also check out WalletHub’s Best & Worst Cities for Singles report to see how your ZIP code affects your chances of finding love.

 Main Findings